 PLEASE NOTE: The 489th Bomb Group Museum at Hardwick is now closed.

-See below a selection of photos showing some of the new displays in the Halesworth Airfield Museum:
+Selection of photos showing some of the displays in the Halesworth Airfield Museum:

 In September 1989, 489th veteran, Charles H Freudenthal published his book “A History of the 489th Bomb Group”.
 He dedicated his book, “to all those who served, in whatever rank or capacity, with the 489th Bombardment Group and its attached units, especially to those who gave their lives in the cause of freedom and human dignity.”
 The 489th Bomb Group Collection is dedicated to these brave people.

 The 489th Bomb Group were stationed at Halesworth between April and November 1944.
 The Group is commemorated in Halesworth by a granite Memorial stone situated on the edge of Holton Airfield and also by a Memorial Plaque in St Peter’s Church, Holton.
 The 489th Bomb Group Collection of personal artefacts is currently exhibited inside the Halesworth Airfield Memorial Museum.